j1436go/react-scaffold/readme.md

-# React scaffold using ES5 and no JSX for cordova apps
+# React scaffold for Cordova apps

+Using Redux, ES5 and no JSX.

 Requires